Working in data, you can imagine I have strong feelings about this subject! So here it is.

 We can’t have that!
 Here are 6 steps for wrangling those duplicates and getting your org back on track.

 6 Steps for Getting A Handle on Those Duplicates

 1. Find the source.

-First things first: figure out why your duplicates exist.
-Are they all echoes from a distant past, or are they still entering your system somehow?
+First, figure out why duplicates exist.
+Are they all echoes from a distant past, or are they still entering your system today?

-Obviously, the type of system plays a role here.
-But generally speaking, duplicates exist for at least one of the below reasons:
+Obviously, the type of system plays a role.
+But generally speaking, your org has duplicates for one of the following reasons:

 - Users are entering them manually

 - You have an automation that’s creating them (automatically)

 Tip: To diagnose this, you need to understand 2 things: how data enters your system AND if/how that system de-dupes automatically.